markusmoenig/Eldiron/Readme.md

 Eldiron is written in Rust, to run it you have to install Rust and its package manager cargo.
 Please follow the instructions on this [page](https://www.rust-lang.org/tools/install).

-After you successfully installed Rust, check out this repository (or download the source via a .zip file), open a terminal, navigate to the Eldiron directory and start Eldiron with `cargo run --release`.
+After you successfully installed Rust, clone this repository (or download the source via a .zip file), open a terminal, navigate to the Eldiron directory and start Eldiron with `cargo run --release`.

 At a later stage I will provide pre-build binaries for each platform.